Don't invest unless you're prepared to lose all the money you invest. HIGH RISK

 6. Use matching and pooling rules correctly

-HMRC uses same‑day and 30‑day rules to decide which coins you “sold” and what their cost basis is.
-Beginners should either let a tax tool handle this or ensure they understand how these rules reduce “bed‑and‑breakfasting” tricks.
+HMRC uses same-day and 30-day rules to decide which coins you “sold” and what their cost basis is.
+Beginners should either let a crypto tax software handle this or ensure they understand how these rules reduce “bed-and-breakfasting” tricks.

 7. Report to HMRC if you breach limits